geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 };
 ```

-We don't have to worry about removing the sentinels before re-inserting them.
-The DOM will move them to the new location instead of duplicating the node.
+We don't have to worry about removing the sentinels before re-inserting them, since `prepend` and `append` will move them to the new location instead of duplicating the node.

 Now that we have our callback, we can initialize the Mutation Observer and observe our node's parent.
 We pass an options object to the `observe` call to indicate that we only care about updates to the list of children.